MicrosoftDocs/win32/desktop-src/medfound/mfsampleextension-token-attribute.md

-﻿---
-Description: 'Contains a pointer to the token that was provided to the IMFMediaStream::RequestSample method.' ms.assetid: '9403bb15-e912-4aa3-9af1-fef4a4f9b242'
-title: 'MFSampleExtension\_Token attribute'
 ---
+Description: Contains a pointer to the token that was provided to the IMFMediaStreamRequestSample method. ms.assetid: 9403bb15-e912-4aa3-9af1-fef4a4f9b242
+title: MFSampleExtension\_Token attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # MFSampleExtension\_Token attribute

-Contains a pointer to the token that was provided to the [**IMFMediaStream::RequestSample**](imfmediastream-requestsample.md) method.
+Contains a pointer to the token that was provided to the [**IMFMediaStream::RequestSample**](/windows/win32/mfidl/nf-mfidl-imfmediastream-requestsample?branch=master) method.

 ## Data type